Swim Lesson Levels: Changes on Board at Goldfish Swim School!

-Here are brief overviews of what each class entails:
+Here are brief overview of the Goldfish swim school curriculum and what each level entails:

 Mini: Ages 3-35 months (yes, babies younger than 1 can learn to swim!)